""

 In addition to the Physical Education major, most students also complete the Adapted Physical Education minor and/or the Health Education minor.

-One of our students is currently serving as the Future Professionals Vice President with Wisconsin Health and Physical Education and another student is serving as Future Professionals Secretary; a third student is the Future Professionals representative on the Leadership Council for the Midwest District of the Society of Health and Physical Educators.
+Several students have served as Future Professionals President and Vice President with Wisconsin Health and Physical Education (WHPE).
+They have also served as Future Professionals Secretary and Treasurer.
+Additionally, they have served as the Future Professionals representative on the Leadership Council for the Midwest District of the Society of Health and Physical Educators, the parent body of the WHPE association.

 Professional Presentations and Workshops

-Students have given presentations at the Wisconsin Health and Physical Education Convention, Best Practices in Health and Physical Education Conference, Society of Health and Physical Educators Convention, and UW–Madison Undergraduate Symposium.
-Another student was involved with the Our Wisconsin inclusion education program at UW–Madison.
+Students are active participants as presenters at the Wisconsin Health and Physical Education Convention, Best Practices in Health and Physical Education Conference, Society of Health and Physical Educators (SHAPE) Convention, and UW–Madison Undergraduate Symposium.
+Students also participated in the Society for Public Health Education/CDC sponsored Skills-Based Health Education Workshop implemented by Health Education faculty and students in the spring.

-Physical education staff partner with selected first-year alums to help them incorporate social and emotional learning across their physical education curriculum.
+Physical Education staff and retirees partner with first-year alums to help them incorporate social and emotional learning across their Physical Education curriculum and provide a place to debrief as they go through their first year or two of teaching.

 Study Abroad Courses

-• Team Building in Costa Rica was designed to enhance the group development skills of its participants while engaging in activities such as white-water rafting, ziplining, and hiking.
-It combined a very successful kinesiology course, Kinesiology 325 Group Development and Behavior Management, with a unique cultural opportunity in Costa Rica.
-Each day provides opportunities to not only explore the Pura Vida (Pure Life) of Costa Rica but also to engage in personal reflection.
+• In 2023-2025, the Department of Kinesiology began offering a summer study-abroad course in Costa Rica for PE students.
+The study abroad was designed to enhance the group development skills of its participants while engaging in various activities to encourage group and team development by white-water rafting, ziplining, and hiking.
+The course linked to this experience, KINES 325 Group Development and Behavior Management, encourages students to learn and practice social and emotional learning and apply it in a group setting.
+These outdoor pursuits and group activities provide opportunities for conversations, discussions, and processing.
+Each day during the trip also provides opportunities to not only explore the Pura Vida (Pure Life) of Costa Rica, but also to engage in personal reflection.
 Participants experience the process of growing together as a community and develop skills to create lasting communities in their personal and professional lives.
-Students earn credit for Kines 325, a required course in the physical education program.
+Students earn credit for KINES 325, a required course in the Physical Education program.

 Certification/Licensure